 Expressing praise may or may not come naturally to you, but it’s important.
-Affirmation from Dad plays a big role in shaping a child’s self-confidence and attitude.
-So here is a checklist which gives you 7 ways to affirm your child:
+Affirmation from a parent plays a big role in shaping a child’s self-confidence and attitude.
+So here is a checklist which gives you seven ways to affirm your child:

 - Hug your kids every day.
 Hugs build bonds and foster a sense of security and comfort.
 Research says there are health benefits to hugs, too!
 If you don’t live with your kids full-time, make sure they get hugs every time you see them.